softwaremill/codebrag/stats-server/README.md

 #### Reporting
 Reporting is run as another server and it's code is in `lib/reporting/` and `public/` for frontend stuff.
 It basically uses Mongo Aggregation framework to massage stats data to be meaningful.
 Then it just hands them over to the client as JSON.

-Then the frontend magic happens (using Angular, D3, Rickshaw) supported by Bower for packages management.
+Then the frontend magic happens (using Angular and Morris) supported by Bower for packages management.

 #### Development